telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/generate-random-number.md

 ---
 title: Generate Random Number
 page_title: Generate Random Number
-description: "Generate Random Number in Test Studio coded test."
-previous_url: /user-guide/code-samples/general/random-number-input.aspx, /user-guide/code-samples/general/random-number-input
+description: "Learn how to generate random numbers in Test Studio coded tests using the .NET System.Random class.
+Includes practical examples for input controls and automated test scenarios."
 position: 1
 ---
-#Generate Random Number#
+# Generate Random Number

 *I would like to generate a random number in Test Studio.
 This number will be used in an input control or for a similar purpose.*

-##Solution##
+> __Tip!__
+> <br>
+> Test Studio provides a <a href="/features/random-gens-steps/random-number" target="_blank">built-in step to generate random number</a> out-of-the-box.

+## Solution

 This is possible with a coded solution.
 The .NET Framework provides the <a href="http://msdn.microsoft.com/en-us/library/system.random.aspx" target="_blank">System.Random</a> class which can be used to generate random numbers.